finmath/finmath-lib-opencl-extensions/README.md

 -------------------------------------

 Binary distribution is available via Maven central.

-You have to have NVIDIA Cuda 10.1 installed.
-The Maven configuration comes with profiles for Cuda 8.0, 9.2, 10.0 and 10.1.
-If you like to use a different version, you can try to switch the JCuda version by setting the property cuda.version on the Maven command line.

 To build the project yourself and run the unit tests from the source repository: